JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-3-Hey-World2.md

 Got to space out my lines a bit more.

-  * mobile stuff bye.
+  * mobile stuff goes bye.

 I'll regret this later, but I felt like it.
+It makes the code alot easier to skim through.
+Actually... no it doesnt.

   * padding around content... or is it margin?

 Its crowded near the bottom.

-Well, thats about it for this **morning**.
+...And thats about it for this **morning**.
 I'll probably start posting some Processing snippets later today.